Creating an Add-in

 Version

 EViews allows Add-ins to have a version number which allows the users of your Add-in to use automatic updating to ensure they have the latest version of the Add-in.
-When a user uses the Update button on the Manage Add-ins dialog to check for Add-in updates, EViews will compare the hosted version number with the currently registered version number and download the latest version if necessary.
+When a user uses the button on the dialog to check for Add-in updates, EViews will compare the hosted version number with the currently registered version number and download the latest version if necessary.

 You may use the “version=” option to specify the version number.
 If omitted, EViews will assume that the Add-in version number is 1.0.